Tobna: Tubunae/Thubunae in Numidia

 It was to this town "in the depths of Numidia" that Augustine of Hippo and Alypius went, probably in 421, to meet the Roman official Boniface and exhort him "to serve the Church by protecting the empire from the barbarians".

 In 479 Huneric exiled a large number of Catholics there.
 Its ruins, known as Tobna, are in the Department of Constantine, Algeria, at the gates of the Sahara, west of the Chott el Hodna, the "Salinae Tubunenses" of the Romans.
 They are very extensive, for three successive towns occupied different sites, under the Romans, the Byzantines, and the Arabs.
 Besides the remains of the fortress, the most remarkable monument is a church now used as a mosque.

 Bishops

 Three bishops of Tubunae/Thubunae in Numidia are known.
 Saint Nemesianus assisted at the Council of Carthage (256).
-Saint Cyprian often speaks of him in his letters, and we have a letter which he wrote to Cyprian in his own name and in the name of those who were condemned with him to the mines.
+Saint Cyprian often speaks of him in his letters, and one letter survives which he wrote to Cyprian in his own name and in the name of those who were condemned with him to the mines.
 An inscription testifies to his cult at Tixter in 360, and the Roman Martyrology mentions him on 10 September.
 Another bishop was Cresconius, who usurped the see after quitting that of Bulla Regia, and who assisted at the Council of Carthage (411), where his rival was the Donatist Protasius.
 A third, Reparatus, was exiled by Huneric in 484.